mtruon/Product-Tracker/README.md

-# Product Tracker
+# Fast Track

-Product Tracker is a web application which provides users with relevant data to support their evaluation and purchasing decisions.
+Fast Track is a web application which provides users with relevant data to support their evaluation and purchasing decisions.
+This project is regarded as an exploratory initiative towards learning Kafka, Rails, and service oriented architecture.

+# Start up
+TBD

 # Specification
 * Ruby 2.6.3